efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-10-sylvans-guide-by-whoiskp.md

 - {Magical Merchant} (Merchant):
  Merchant is more for the aggressive player as its effect allows you to mill the top card of your Deck until you get to a Spell or Trap card.
 This is great for clearing the board for OTKs but it requires a lower amount of Spell/Trap’s in your Deck.
 Merchant also loses all value once you’ve draw all of your Spell/Trap’s as his effect will not activate.
 That factor is why he sees little to no play in tournaments.
 It's a great card for the ladder though but it’s an Insect so excavating it with a Sylvan effect will just send it to the bottom of the Deck.

+- {Rose Archer}:
+Great card to stop traps from destroying your monsters, preventing Archfiends from getting their combos off, stopping Geargia from activating {Pulse Mines} and other such instances.

+- {Treacherous Trap Hole} (TTH):
+Useful vs. decks that utilize field control as well as setting up Carrot/Rose combos without the use of Econ while destroying an opponent’s monster.
+The main downside is, if you run 2 copies, the second one becomes dead after you use the first one because of its activation condition.

 There are many more techs available but these are the most common.

 ---